fastapi/fastapi/docs/en/docs/contributing.md

 You can make the first pull request with those two files, `docs/ht/mkdocs.yml` and `docs/ht/index.md`. 🎉

-#### Tips and tricks for translation

-* Translate only the Markdown documents (`.md`).
-Do not translate the code examples at `./docs_src`.

-* In code blocks within the Markdown document, translate comments (`# a comment`), but leave the rest unchanged.

-* Do not change anything enclosed in "``" (inline code).

-* In lines starting with `===` or `!!!`, translate only the ` "...
-Text ..."` part.
-Leave the rest unchanged.

-* You can translate info boxes like `!!! warning` with for example `!!! warning "Achtung"`.
-But do not change the word immediately after the `!!!`, it determines the color of the info box.

-* Do not change the paths in links to images, code files, Markdown documents.

-* However, when a Markdown document is translated, the `#hash-parts` in links to its headings may change.
-Update these links if possible.
-    * Search for such links in the translated document using the regex `#[^# ]`.
-    * Search in all documents already translated into your language for `your-translated-document.md`.
-For example VS Code has an option "Edit" -> "Find in Files".
-    * When translating a document, do not "pre-translate" `#hash-parts` that link to headings in untranslated documents.

 #### Preview the result

 As already mentioned above, You can use the `./scripts/docs.py` with the `live` command to preview the results (or `mkdocs serve`).